TileDB-Inc/TileDB-Vector-Search/src/include/detail/scoring/README.md

 ### Functions parameterized by distance function

-All of the functions in the TileDB-Vector-Search library that use a distance function have been parameterized by the type of the distance function.
+All the functions in the TileDB-Vector-Search library that use a distance function have been parameterized by the type of the distance function.
 Except for the pq related functions, they also take the distance function as an argument.